What does an Addiction Counselor in Nebraska do? What is Their Job Role?

 Here’s what you’ll have to do before you’re able to start practicing as a licensed alcohol and drug counselor in Nebraska.

-The Nebraska Department of Health and Human Services defines a substance abuse counselor as “an individual who provides the 12 core functions of: screening, intake, orientation, assessment, treatment planning, counseling (individual, group and significant others), case management, crisis intervention, client education, referral, reports and recordkeeping and consultation with other professionals in regard to client treatment and services.”
+The Nebraska Department of Health and Human Services defines a substance abuse counselor as “an individual who provides the 12 core functions of: screening, intake, orientation, assessment, treatment issues in chemical dependency, counseling (individual, group and significant others), case planning and management, crisis intervention, client education, referral, reports and recordkeeping and consultation with other professionals in regard to client treatment and services.”

 Alabama Licensing & Certifications for Associates & Independent Counselors

-A counselor who meets all of the requirements of licensure is certified as a Licensed Alcohol and Drug Counselor (LADC).
-Counselors who are in the process of completing the steps needed for licensure are known as Provisional Licensed Drug and Alcohol Counselor (PLADC).
+A substance abuse counselor who meets all of the requirements of licensure is certified as a Licensed Alcohol and Drug Counselor (LADC).
+Substance abuse counselors who are in the process of completing the steps needed for licensure are known as Provisional Licensed Drug and Alcohol Counselor (PLADC).
 Both levels of licensure must be applied for individually, and each one has requirements that must be completed in order to work towards or keep a valid license.

-Prospective counselors in Nebraska have the ability enter the field holding just a high school diploma (provided they meet the minimum age of 19), but the process is faster and easier overall with a bachelor’s degree.
-Nebraska’s policies regarding graduate experience differs from those of many states--LADCs with graduate degrees do not automatically receive additional credentials with their license.
+Prospective substance abuse counselors in Nebraska have the ability enter the field holding just a high school diploma (provided they meet the minimum age of 19), but the process is faster and easier overall with a bachelor’s degree than with just a high school diploma.
+Nebraska’s policies regarding graduate experience differs from those of many states--LADCs with graduate degrees do not automatically receive additional credentials above those with a high school diploma with their license.
 They can, however, obtain extra credentials through DHHS.

 On top of a high school diploma or GED, the prospective LADC must complete a minimum of 270 education hours.
 This can take place in a traditional college or university setting, or in workshops, institutes, or seminars.